Rose Creek (Tuolumne County, California)

 Rose Creek is a tributary of the Stanislaus River in Tuolumne County, California in the United States.
 The creek is about 16.8 mi long and flows in a southwesterly direction from Crandall Peak, in the foothills of the Sierra Nevada, to join the Stanislaus River about 4 mi southeast of Murphys.

+The location is portrayed in The Magnificent Seven 2016 remake.